Top 6 Reasons the Time Is Now for DevSecOps in the Federal Government

 Underpinning all modern technology - software and hardware - is a supply chain.
-However, even as “software eats the world,” or we could argue “ate the world,” there is still too little understanding of the software supply chain, with continued focus on hardware.
+However, even as "software eats the world," or we could argue "ate the world," there is still too little understanding of the software supply chain, with continued focus on hardware.
 The reality, however, is that software is much easier to pollute than hardware.
-While there has been an increase in awareness around the need for a coordinated application security strategy, the federal government has historically focused on playing strong defense, putting up walls at the perimeter, and at the end of the digital supply chain.
+While awareness has increased around the need for a coordinated application security strategy, the federal government has historically focused on strong defense, putting up walls at the perimeter, and at the end of the software supply chain.

-It’s time to shift more security resources further left.
-In this way, the government can play better offense at the beginning of the digital supply chain so that federal agencies can better protect themselves and the American citizenry.
+It's time to shift more security resources further left.
+In this way, the government can play better offense at the beginning of the software supply chain, so that federal agencies can better protect themselves and the American citizenry.

-5. Cost Emphasized Over Security Protocol - One of the biggest threats comes from the contractors paid to support the federal government and are supposed to be helping protect its sophisticated systems.
-Too often they are inadvertently introducing vulnerabilities into the supply chain with the emphasis on cost over security.
+5. Cost emphasized over security protocol - One of the biggest threats comes from the contractors paid to support the federal government and are supposed to help protect its sophisticated systems.
+Too often, they are inadvertently introducing vulnerabilities into the software supply chain, with the emphasis on cost over security.

-6. Regulations Around Software Development is Coming - In recent years, however, new legislation and recommendations have begun providing a roadmap for where the US should be headed.
-There is an opportunity for savvy contractors and agencies to get ahead by prioritizing security in their development process now.
+6. Regulations around software development is coming - However, new legislation and recommendations have begun to provide a roadmap for where the US should be headed.
+For savvy contractors and agencies, they can prioritize security in their development process now.

 SonatypeGovernment-1